Independent Party (Uruguay)

-The Independent Party (Partido Independiente) is a social democratic and Christian humanist political party in Uruguay.
+The Independent Party (Partido Independiente) is a Christian humanist political party in Uruguay.
 The party is led by Pablo Mieres, who was presidential candidate in the 2004 national elections and in 2009.

 Ideology

-Its goal is to build a third way away from the heterodox left-wing coalition Frente Amplio and the traditional right wing parties Colorado Party and National Party.
+In its beginning, the party's goal was to build a third way away from the heterodox left-wing coalition Frente Amplio and the traditional right-of-centre National Party, alongside the Colorado Party.
+Nevertheless, the party integrated the centre-right government coalition for the 2020 to 2025 period.